Cycling74/rnbo.example.daisy/README.md

 ## Export

 RNBO C++ Source Code Export generated files need to go into the _export_ directory.
-Be aware that you need to use the "Minimal Export" feature introduced on the bare_metal branch to generate code that works with this example.
+Be aware that you need to use the "Minimal Export" feature to generate code that works with this example.

 Consider using a fixed vector size that matches the one set in the example (currently 64 samples, but feel free to change it to your needs) for your export.